Your complete guide to Zendesk customer satisfaction metrics

 Turning on the native Zendesk CSAT survey

-The customer gets an email with a simple question and two choices: "Good, I'm satisfied" or "Bad, I'm unsatisfied."
+The customer gets an email with a clear question and two choices: "Good, I'm satisfied" or "Bad, I'm unsatisfied."
 When they click one, they’re taken to a page where they can leave a comment if they want to.

-The limitations of native Zendesk customer satisfaction metrics
+Best practices for using native Zendesk customer satisfaction metrics

 How to analyze your Zendesk customer satisfaction metrics (and what to do next)

 Once you've got some feedback rolling in, you can check the results in a few different places.
-Agents can see their own CSAT scores on their dashboards, and admins have a wider view in the "Satisfaction" tab of Zendesk Explore.
+Agents can see their own CSAT scores on their dashboards, and admins have a comprehensive view in the "Satisfaction" tab of Zendesk Explore.

 Finding trends and root causes